 Video by Justin Nunes of Parkway Community Church in Fairfield, California.

-The Africa College of Theology student body includes both men and women from Rwanda and give surrounding countries: Uganda, the Democratic Republic of the Congo, Kenya, Burundi, and Nigeria.
+The Africa College of Theology student body is composed of men and women from Rwanda and give surrounding countries: Uganda, the Democratic Republic of the Congo, Kenya, Burundi, and Nigeria.
 Many of these students are currently serving as pastors and ministers in their churches while acquiring theological training.
-Many are associated with the Forum of Born Again Churches of Rwanda (FOBACOR), a network of hundreds of emerging Rwandan churches spanning various denominations led by Africa New Life President Charles Buregeya Mugisha.
+Many are associated with the Forum of Born Again Churches of Rwanda (FOBACOR), a network of hundreds of emerging Rwandan churches spanning various denominations led by Africa New Life President Dr. Charles Mugisha.
 Religious leaders from FOBACOR and the largest denominations in Rwanda have chosen to receive training at ACT.
 A number of additional students attend ACT’s English and TOEFL training classes and CPA certification program.

 Professors at the Africa College of Theology come from both East Africa and the United States.
-Currently, Dr. Obed Rubaiza seres as the Principal of ACT, with pastor Charles Mugisha, founder of Africa New Life, serving as Chancellor in the administration and teaching students in class.
-Volunteers led by Dr. Garry Friesen of Multnomah University have collected and prepared a 20,000-volume theological library for ACT.
+Currently, Johnson Karamuzi serves as the Director of ACT, with Dr. Charles Mugisha, founder and president of Africa New Life, serves as Chancellor in the administration and teaches classes.
+Volunteers led by Dr. Garry Friesen of Multnomah University (Portland, Oregon) have collected and prepared a 20,000-volume theological library for ACT.
 This library, one of the largest in Rwanda, will provide unprecedented resources for pastors and the public.